-u-blox M8 positioning modules have up to three power supply pins: VCC, V_BCKP and VDD_USB.
+The LEA-M8S and LEA-M8T positioning modules have up to three power supply pins: VCC, V_BCKP and VDD_USB.

-1.3.1 VCC: Main supply voltage
+1.3.1 VCC: Main Supply Voltage

 The VCC pin provides the main supply voltage.
 During operation, the current drawn by the module can vary by some orders of magnitude, especially if enabling low-power operation modes.
-For this reason, it is important that the supply circuitry be able to support the peak power for a short time (see the NEO-M8 Data Sheet [1] and the NEO/LEA-M8T Data Sheet [9] for specification).
+For this reason, it is important that the supply circuitry is able to support the peak power for a short time (see the LEA-M8S Data Sheet [1] and the NEO/LEA-M8T Data Sheet [2] for detail specification).

-When switching from backup mode to normal operation or at start-up, u-blox M8 modules must charge the internal capacitors in the core domain.
+When switching from backup mode to normal operation or at start-up, the LEA-M8S and LEA-M8T modules must charge the internal capacitors in the core domain.
 In certain situations, this can result in a significant current draw.
-For low power applications using Power Save and backup modes it is important that the power supply or low ESR capacitors at the module input can deliver this current/charge.
+For low power applications using Power Save and backup modes, it is important that the power supply or low ESR capacitors at the module input can deliver this current/charge.